-Proposed associated infrastructure to be built on the 218ha footprint site includes a fenced construction staging area, maintenance shed/s, inverter-transformer stations on concrete pads with adjacent 12 x 6 battery storage container/bank, a switch panel for connection to the power grid and office buildings with septic tank ablutions.
-The three-phase, sub-surface, 22kV, electricity evacuation powerlines are planned to run to a proposed future substation on the Vissersapan property (not part of this application process), from where the evacuation power lines will connect with the Eskom grid at the Perseus substation.
+Proposed associated infrastructure to be built on the 222ha footprint site includes a fenced construction staging area, a few maintenance sheds, inverter-transformer stations on concrete pads, a switch panel for connection to the power grid and an office with septic tank ablutions.
+The three-phase, 22kV, electricity evacuation power lines is proposed to run along a predetermined servitude to connect with the existing Eskom transmission lines to the east of the Farm Visserspan en route to Eskom's Perseus substation.
+Visserspan property (not part of this application process), from where the evacuation power lines will connect with the Eskom grid at the Perseus substation.